Air Vent Valve Benefits

 - Float type quick ventilation: It dissipates a large quantity of air upon system startup and discharges accumulated air continuously.

 The difference between air vent valves with and without a quick exhaust mechanism seems to be during the operation at low pressure up to 0.015 megapascals.
-By exhausting a large amount of air from the piping at low pressure, the valve confirms a smooth initial water supply.
+The valve confirms a smooth initial water supply by exhausting a large amount of air from the piping at low pressure.

 Purpose of Brass Air Vent Valve